-After a year that has seen traditional retailers forced to close their doors, Permission is poised to lure shoppers back into the real world with a gorgeous, Reflect Architecture-designed space
+After a year that has seen traditional retailers forced to close their doors, Permission is poised to lure shoppers back into the real world with a gorgeous, Reflect Architecture-designed space in Toronto

 We’ve all grown accustomed to ordering just about anything online, from groceries to home-office equipment to makeup and clothing.
 The pandemic has made door-to-door delivery a no-brainer, while boosting the coffers of major e-tailers like Amazon.
 But brick-and-mortar stores are part of city life, and – even if we can’t browse just yet – we experience them on a more social level than filling a digital cart could ever provide.
 That’s why as soon as lockdowns are lifted, Main Street shops are met with huge lineups.

 As ever, great design can make IRL shops more enticing.
 That’s what Permission, a unique store that opened on Toronto’s popular Ossington strip during the city’s second wave of COVID-19, is betting on.
 “As the full impact of the pandemic started to take shape, we all appreciated that launching a brick-and-mortar retail space, as online shopping was soaring, would be challenging,” says Trevor Wallace, whose firm, Reflect Architecture, designed the shop.
 So the owners and designers focused on what felt most real about IRL.
 “We kept coming back to the value of physically trying on athleisure – and feeling empowered about your self image is what Permission is all about, as its name suggests.
 That feeling doesn’t happen online.
 In fact, quite the opposite.”